 Food is more than just sustenance.
 It can satisfy in ways not only physical, but emotional as well.
 We encourage people to see the ingredients, preparations, and presentations of food as we do -- as art.
 Particularly, as something uniquely delicious and memorable.

 We offer a tasting menu that changes frequently, dictated not only by the seasons, but by what is particularly inspiring to the kitchen team at that moment.
 There is always an emphasis on wild and indigenous ingredients.
-The menu reflects our commitment to constantly evolve and our reverence to the incredible product and produce found in the Pacific Northwest.
+The menu reflects our commitment to constantly evolve and our reverence to the incredible product and produce found in the Pacific Northwest and is prepared entirely over our wood fire hearth.

 Guests have three options for dinner; our twelve course menu for $150 per person (1 to 4 guests), our twelve course menu served at a private table in our garden $250 per person (5 to 8 guests), or our more immersive eighteen course menu at the Chef's Counter for $250 per person (1 to 4 guests).
 Please email email@example.com if you are interested in booking our private garden table.